kevinolega/callcentertrainingtips/_posts/2019-03-05-mini-challenges.md

 - Write down what's bothering you.
 - Write down what failure looks like for you.
 - Write down questions that you are interested in knowing the answer to.
-- Start doing push ups, air squats and burpees.
+- Start doing push-ups, air squats and burpees.
 Start with 10/day.
 - Pray in English.